-Accounting principles generally accepted in the United States require that the management's discussion and analysis on pages 5 through 13 and the schedule of proportionate share of the net pension liability-Oklahoma Teachers' Retirement System-defined benefit pension plan, the schedule of contributions-Oklahoma Teachers' Retirement System-defined benefit pension plan, the schedule of changes in OSRHE net pension liability and related ratios- OSRHE Supplemental Retirement Plan, the schedule of contributions-OSRHE Supplemental Retirement Plan, the schedule of proportionate share of the net OPEB liability (asset)-Oklahoma Teachers' Retirement System-OPEB plan, the schedule of contributions-Oklahoma Teachers' Retirement System-OPEB plan, the schedule of changes in OSRHE OPEB liability and related ratios-OSRHE OPEB-Retiree Medical Plan, and the schedule of contributions- OSRHE OPEB-Retiree Medical Plan on pages 77 through 88 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States require that the management's discussion and analysis on pages 5 through 13 and the schedule of proportionate share of the net pension liability-Oklahoma Teachers' Retirement System-defined benefit pension plan, the schedule of contributions-Oklahoma Teachers' Retirement System-defined benefit pension plan, the schedule of changes in OSRHE net pension liability (asset) and related ratios-OSRHE Supplemental Retirement Plan, the schedule of contributions-OSRHE Supplemental Retirement Plan, the schedule of proportionate share of the net OPEB (asset) liability-Oklahoma Teachers' Retirement System-OPEB plan, the schedule of contributions-Oklahoma Teachers' Retirement System-OPEB plan, the schedule of changes in OSRHE net OPEB (asset) liability and related ratios-OSRHE OPEB-Retiree Medical Plan, the schedule of contributions-OSRHE OPEB-Retiree Medical Plan, and the notes to required supplementary information on pages 75 through 86 be presented to supplement the basic financial statements.
 Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.